Kingston Centre: Bus terminal

 Kingston Centre Transfer Point is located in the heart of the shopping centre and is a major transfer point for Kingston Transit.
-It is the terminus for daytime routes 2, 11, 31 and 32 with routes 4 and 16 passing through.
-Routes 501/502 and 701/702 also connect with the Kingston Centre through nearby road stops.
+It services daytime routes 4, 11, 16, and 31/32 which pass through this major transfer point, connecting to other points of interest in Kingston such as St. Lawrence College, Downtown, or Cataraqui Mall.
+Express routes 501/502 and 701/702 as well as the overnight route N1 also connect with the Kingston Centre through nearby road stops on Princess Street, Bath Road, and Sir John A. MacDonald Boulevard respectively.